Magat Salamat: "Betrayal" and death

-Sakay also ended up at the mercy of the Americans by 1907.
-Similar to Datu Magat Salamat, Macario Sakay was also betrayed by a fellow Filipino, Dr. Dominador Gomez, a nationalist from Manila.
-After being captured, Sakay and his associates were sentenced to be hanged for being "brigands" under the American rule.
-On 13 September 1907, Macario Sakay and Lucio De Vega (a close associate of Sakay) were hanged in the Bilibid prison yard, as a ruthless brigand.

 Legacy

 Magat Salamat Elementary School

 The Magat Salamat Elementary School or Paaralang Magat Salamat was erected in the city of Manila to honor the last Datu to rule Tondo.
 The school is located in the 1st District of Manila, along the streets of Sta.
 Maria, Pavia, and Perla in Tondo, Manila.

 BRP Magat Salamat (PS-20)

 The Philippine Navy also has the BRP Magat Salamat (PS-20) as part of its naval fleet.
 Originally named as the USS Gayety under the United States during 1942 and renamed to BRP Magat Salamat (Bapor ng Republika ng Pilipinas) when it was acquired by the Philippine Navy in 1976.
 After almost 12 years since it was first commissioned, the BRP Magat Salamat is still in part of the fleet of the Philippine Navy.

 Historiography

 Aside from his participation in the Tondo Conspiracy of 1587, few definite facts about Magat Salamat's life were documented in 20th Century history textbooks until historian Luciano P.R.
 Santiago's paper, "The Houses of Lakandula, Matanda And Soliman (1571–1898)" was published by the Philippine Quarterly of Culture & Society Journal in 1990.
 The paper drew from the genealogical documents kept in the Philippines' National Archives (collectively referred to by historians as the "Lacandola Documents") and from the works of earlier historians such as Cesar Adib Majul, who documented the tarsila genealogies of Sulu and Maguindanao, and has since become considered a seminal work on the genealogy of the noble houses of Manila and Tondo.